Click the arrow below to view the presentation.

 Based on the changes in consumer expectations, every bank is shifting its thinking about the loyalty program.
 Instead of giveaways or rewards for credit card usage, banks are beginning to see their relationships with customers in a holistic fashion.

-Total relationship loyalty is the goal for most financial institutions.
+Total relationship loyalty is the goal of most financial institutions.
 They want to be the one-stop shop for all of a customers’ financial needs.
 Whether it is investing, personal banking, business banking, or lending, banks want to be the provider of choice for each client.

 Banks have begun to track how their customers feel about them, in the hopes of achieving total loyalty.
 By paying attention to the customer experience and satisfaction, banks seek to strengthen bonds with their account holders.
 Big banks are becoming very aware of the importance of enriching and improving the customer experience.